timothyrenner/turbine/README.md

 ```

 If `exc` 1 and 2 are the outputs of the scatter route above, this route will take messages with one and two exclamation points and concatenate the two strings into a single string.
-This exact scenario is an instance when the gather route would be safe; if you're scattering directly onto two channels then you're guaranteed to get them both into the gather route in the same order, though not necessarily at the same time (if one of the gather's input channels has a more computationally intense transducer than the other).
+This exact scenario is an instance when the gather route would be safe; if you're scattering directly onto two channels then you're guaranteed to get them both into the gather route in the same order, though not necessarily at the same time (if one of the gather's input channels has a more computationally intensive transducer than the other).
 So there will be some blocking, but not _infinite_ blocking.

 #### Select